gopita/ABInbev_case/README.md

 ## Trade-offs and Decisions
 - **Simple Authentication**:
-  - Instead of implementing a more complex authentication system (e.g., OAuth or token-based), I opted for basic username-password authentication to focus on core functionality.
+  - Instead of implementing a more complex authentication system (e.g., OAuth or token-based), I opted for basic username-password authentication to focus on core functionality of the platform.